Moritz-Pfeifer/European-Films-Lemons/README.md

 #### 1. [Data](https://github.com/Moritz-Pfeifer/European-Films-Lemons/tree/main/Data)
 - This folder contains datasets used for the analysis.
   - `master0402024.xlsx`: Master file containing market data and sentiment scores for European Films

   - `master_2022report_24072024.xlsx`: Master file containing market data according to the method of the EAO 2023 Report and sentiment scores for European Films

-  - `classification_24072024.xlsx`: Admission thresholds to classify the films
+  - `classification_24072024.xlsx`: Our admission thresholds for classifying commercial success

-  - `classification_2022report_24072024.xlsx`: Admission thresholds to classify the films according to the method of the EAO 2023 Report
+  - `classification_2022report_24072024.xlsx`: Admission thresholds for classifying commercial success according to the method of the EAO 2023 Report

   - `moviesOBS09092024.xlsx`: Market data for all European films with theatrical release retreived from LUMIERE (lumiere.obs.coe.int)

   - `films_withimdb09092024.xlsx`: Market and Festival data for European films retreived from LUMIERE (lumiere.obs.coe.int) and IMDb (imdb.com)

   - `ticketspercountry2021.xlsx`: Average ticket prices for European countries

 #### 2. [Scrapers](https://github.com/Moritz-Pfeifer/European-Films-Lemons/tree/main/Scrapers)